Husanboy17/Full-Web-Application-Deployment-on-AWS-EC2-RDS-S3-/README.md

-2 Installing dataset from Kaggle https://www.kaggle.com/datasets
+2 Installing dataset from Kaggle https://www.kaggle.com/datasets and importing it to the database in Debeaver